 (law news) On October 30, 2015, Seattle WA court jury awarded USD 21,5 million to a Holland America Amsterdam cruise ship passenger who suffered a serious brain injury in a 2011 accident.
 The lawsuit was filed by Carol Hausman on the behalf of her husband James Hausman (both of US origin).

-In 2011, together with their daughter they were traveling on Around The World Cruise, when on November 26 the man sustained a head trauma after an automatic glassdoor on Lido Deck 8 struck him on the temple.
+In 2011, together with their daughter, they were travelling on Around The World Cruise, when on November 26 the man sustained a head trauma after an automatic glass door on Lido Deck 8 struck him on the temple.

 The man was diagnosed with mild TBA (“traumatic brain injury”, classified as mild as the loss of consciousness is shorter than 30 min) and “post-concussion syndrome” (complex disorder lasting for a long period of time).

 Their lawyers contended that similar sliding door incidents have injured over 30 other passengers across HAL’s fleet in the period 2008-2011.
 Mrs Hausman testified that following the cruise incident, her husband started having problems with his balance, suffering from dizziness, severe headaches and fatigue, eventually becoming debilitated and selling over 80% of his successful business in Springfield Illinois.